-There is virtually no surge protection for a direct lighting strike.
+There is virtually no surge protection for a direct lightning strike.
 If you’re concerned about that, look into lighting rods.

 3. Whole house surge protection protects other electronics.

-It’s protecting the wiring the house, and every outlet is being protected.
+It’s protecting the wiring of the house, and every outlet is being protected.